The perfect 3-day Itinerary for Carmel, CA: A Weekend Getaway

 Afternoon

 Arrive in Carmel and check in to your hotel.
-Get settled and then start your first night with a picnic at Carmel beach and enjoying the amazing sunset.
+Get settled and then start your first night with a picnic at Carmel beach and enjoy the amazing sunset.

 Evening